-Since 1993, the U.S. CWD program has invested more than $960 million in the Middle East and North Africa for survey and clearance, explosive ordnance risk education, survivor assistance, and local capacity building.
+Since 1993, the U.S. conventional weapons destruction program has invested more than $1 billion in the Middle East and North Africa for explosive hazard survey and clearance, explosive ordnance risk education, survivor assistance, and both demining and munitions management capacity development.
 Together these programs help lay the groundwork for stability and prosperity across the region.

-Through U.S. support, our implementing partners accomplished the following in 2021:
+Through U.S. support, our implementing partners accomplished the following in fiscal year 2022:

-- 354 explosive ordnance disposal spot tasks were conducted in Libya in response to urgent requests for suspected UXO to be investigated and rendered safe
+- 1,267 explosive ordnance disposal callouts were conducted in response to urgent requests for suspected unexploded ordnance to be investigated and rendered safe

-The United States is the world’s single largest financial supporter of efforts to clear landmines and explosive remnants of war.
-Since 1993, the United States has invested more than $4.2 billion in more than 100 countries around the world to reduce the harmful worldwide effects of at-risk, illicitly-proliferated, and indiscriminately-used conventional weapons of war.
-For more information on U.S. humanitarian demining and CWD programs, see the latest edition of our annual report, To Walk the Earth in Safety.
+The United States is the world’s leading financial supporter of conventional weapons destruction, providing more than $4.6 billion in assistance to more than 120 countries and areas since 1993.
+For more information on U.S. humanitarian demining and conventional weapons destruction programs, see the latest edition of our annual report, To Walk the Earth in Safety.

-For additional information or to request a printed copy of To Walk the Earth in Safety, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs, at email@example.com, and follow us on Twitter @StateDeptPM.
-The report is also available on the Department of State website at https://www.state.gov/to-walk-the-earth-in-safety/.
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter @StateDeptPM.